 Most pool table movers charge a flat fee rather than an hourly rate.
-The price usually includes disassembly and breakdown of the table, moving, and setup in the new location.
-The flat rate will vary by company and may range from $300 to $450 or more, depending on the type of pool table you have.
+The price usually includes disassembly and breakdown of the table, moving and set up in the new location.
+The flat rate will vary by company, depending on the type of pool table you have.
 Geographic location will also affect pricing.
-For example, the national average cost to move a pool table is $300-$380, while the average cost in one of the pricier neighborhoods in San Francisco ranges between $350 and $450.
-The moving company will generally quote a flat fee based on the specifics of your pool table and your move.

 Size of table

 When you contact a mover, have the make and size of your pool table handy because these details will affect the cost.
 Pool table sizes range from 5 feet to 12 feet.
 And the larger the table, the more costly the move due to the added weight — and difficulty of disassembling and reassembling larger tables.

 Most pool tables are 7 feet, 8 feet or 9 feet.
 Commercial tables — coin-operated pool tables found in bars and businesses — are usually 7 feet by 3.5 feet.
 Many homeowners choose the mid-range pool table, which is 8 feet by 4 feet.
 Professional pool is most often played on a larger table of 9 feet by 4.5 feet, and some people prefer this size for their home table if they have the room for it.